rules & regulations

 5.6 Management of CanCham Finances

 The Treasurer shall keep all funds, collect and disburse all moneys on behalf of CanCham, and keep an account of all monetary transactions and be responsible for its accuracy.
-No person shall serve as Treasurer for more than one (1) year.
+No person shall serve as Treasurer for more than two (2) years.

 The ExCo may appoint Sub-Committees to address special matters regarding CanCham.
 Each Sub-Committee shall be composed of ExCo Members as well as any other Members nominated by the ExCo by virtue of their special knowledge and experience, if any.
 The Sub-Committees shall make appropriate recommendations to the ExCo, which shall have the final say on whether or not to act on such recommendation, provided any action would be in accordance with these Rules.